yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-DRV/Readme.md

    - *GPIO4...GPIO7* - for driving pins Y1...Y4 (additionally available at 'Y' socket)

     Please note: The maximal power dissipation Pd of the chip must not exceed 0.96W at any time.
 If needed, a heat sink can be mounted on the chip.
 Folder [doc](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/YB-ESP32-S3-DRV/doc) holds the driver IC's spec sheet.
- - **2 x JST XH connector** with 4 output channels each.
+ - **2 x JST XH connector** with 4 output channels each (connected to pins X1...X4, resp.
+Y1...Y4).
 They match exactly the 5-wire connector of a common 28BYJ-48 stepper motor.
  - **control LEDs**.
 One LED labeled 'P' is connected to the 3.3V rail to indicate board power and the other LED labeled 'IO47' is connected to GPIO47 which can be used as status LED.
  - **USB-C** port connected directly to the ESP32-S3 for serial output, software upload (e.g. via ArduinoIDE, VSCode/PlatformIO etc) or JTAG debugging.
-Can also be used to power the onboard ESP32-S3 modul.
+Can also be used to power the onboard ESP32-S3 module.

  - **Two pushbuttons**.
 One is labeled 'R' and resets the ESP32-S3 (shorts EN pin to ground) and the other one is labeled 'B' and shorts GPIO0 to ground when pressed.
 The latter is sometimes needed to force the board into boot mode.
  - **lots of available GPIOs**, useful for connecting LEDs, buttons, additional modules via SPI or I2C, e.g displays, rotary encoders, bluetooth, etc.